 2. Etsy.com and similar websites

-Etsy has it’s own antique section where vendors can sell items that are specifically vintage to customers.
+Etsy has its own antique and vintage section where vendors can sell items that are specifically vintage to customers.
 You can also find new silver from loads of different merchants on this site, and they are often sold at a very fair price.
 Make sure you double check the descriptions, they will detail whether it’s sterling silver, silver plated and so on.

 3. Antique stores